Kissimmee, Florida

 Kissimmee (/kɪˈsɪmi/ kih-SIM-ee) is the largest city and county seat of Osceola County, Florida, United States.
 As of the 2020 census, the population was 79,226.
-It is a Principal City of the Orlando-Kissimmee-Sanford, Florida, Metropolitan Statistical Area, which had a 2020 population of 2,673,376.
+It is a principal city of the Orlando-Kissimmee-Sanford, Florida, Metropolitan Statistical Area.
 The Census Bureau defines an urban area with Kissimmee as the principal city, which is separated from the Orlando urban area.
-The Kissimmee–St. Cloud, FL urban area had a 2020 population of 418,404, making it the 100th largest in the United States.
+The Kissimmee–St. Cloud, Florida urban area had a 2020 population of 418,404, making it the 100th largest in the United States.

 History

-This area was originally named Allendale, after Confederate Major J. H. Allen who operated the first cargo steamboat along the Kissimmee River—the Mary Belle.
-It was renamed Kissimmee when incorporated as a city in 1883.
-The modern town, which is the county seat of Osceola County, was founded before the Civil War by the Bass, Johnson and Overstreet families.
+The area was originally named Allendale after Confederate Major J. H. Allen, who operated the first cargo steamboat along the Kissimmee River—the Mary Belle.
+It was renamed Kissimmee when it was incorporated as a city in 1883.
+The modern town, the county seat of Osceola County, was founded before the Civil War by the Bass, Johnson and Overstreet families.
 The etymology of the name Kissimmee is debated, apart from general agreement that it is Native American in origin.
-Its growth can be credited to Hamilton Disston of Philadelphia, who based his four-million acre (8,000 km2) drainage operation out of the small town.
+Its growth can be credited to Hamilton Disston of Philadelphia, who based his four-million acre (8,000 km2) drainage operation out of the town.
 Disston had contracted with the financially wobbly state of Florida to drain its southern lands, for which he would own half of all he successfully drained.
 This deal made Disston the largest single landowner in the United States.

 Disston's dredging and land speculation required a small steamboat industry to transport people and goods along the new waterway.
 The Kissimmee shipyard was responsible for building most of these large steamships, which were just one jump ahead of civilization—with Kissimmee as the jumping off point.
 Concurrently, the South Florida Railroad was growing and extended the end of its line from Sanford down to Kissimmee, making the town on Lake Tohopekaliga a transportation hub for Central Florida.
 On February 12, 1885, the Florida Legislature incorporated the Kissimmee City Street Railway.

-But the heyday of Kissimmee was short-lived.
+Kissimmee's heyday was short-lived.
 Expanding railroads began to challenge the steamships for carrying freight and passengers.
 By 1884, the South Florida Railroad, now part of the Plant System, had extended its tracks to Tampa.
 The Panic of 1893 was the worst depression the U.S. had experienced up to that time, crushing land speculation and unsound debt.
-Hamilton Disston closed his Kissimmee land operation.
+Disston closed his Kissimmee land operation.
 Consecutive freezes in 1894 and 1895 wiped out the citrus industry.
 The freezes, combined with South Florida's growth and the relocation of steamship operations to Lake Okeechobee, left Kissimmee dependent on open range cattle ranching.

 Kissimmee had a population of 4,310 in 1950.
-At that point there was some citrus packing as well as the ranching.
+At that point, there was some citrus packing as well as ranching.